Rabobank New Zealand

-Rabobank New Zealand Limited is a bank in New Zealand, a subsidiary of Rabobank Nederland.
+Rabobank New Zealand Limited is a bank in New Zealand, a subsidiary of Rabobank.
 Rabobank focuses on rural banking, business banking and saving services.
 The New Zealand subsidiary was registered in 1994, and as of June 2022, has a market share of approximately 3%.

 History

 In 1998, Rabobank purchased the finance company Wrightson Farmers Finance Limited from Wrightson, a 160-year-old farming business, for NZ$300mil.
 The sale destabilised Wrighton, but effectively established Rabobank as a rural lender in New Zealand.
 From November 2008 until December 2012, Rabobank was the principal sponsor of BikeNZ (since renamed to Cycling New Zealand).

 Credit rating

 Rabobank New Zealand historically had the highest-possible credit rating of AAA from Standard & Poor's.
-However, after its parent company Rabobank Nederland had its rating downgraded and the deposit guarantee that the parent provided to the New Zealand subsidiary expired, S&P downgraded Rabobank's credit rating to A. Rabobank stated that deposits in Rabobank and RaboDirect made before the expiry of the parental guarantee in 2015 will still be guaranteed as long until they are withdrawn or transferred to another account.
+However, after its parent company Rabobank had its rating downgraded and the deposit guarantee that the parent provided to the New Zealand subsidiary expired, S&P downgraded Rabobank's credit rating to A. Rabobank stated that deposits in Rabobank and RaboDirect made before the expiry of the parental guarantee in 2015 will still be guaranteed as long until they are withdrawn or transferred to another account.

 The credit rating of Rabobank New Zealand as of October 2015 is A from Standard & Poor's.